- Dr. Bhushan Bhole, Delhi

 Know about Liver Transplant

-Results of patient’s liver function tests & other factors are used to assess the severity of patients illness, how urgently patient need a transplant & patient’s place on the liver transplant waiting list.
+Results of the patient’s liver function tests & other factors are used to assess the severity of the patient’s illness, how urgently the patient needs a transplant & patient’s place on the liver transplant waiting list.

 Transplant waiting list priority is determined by two scoring systems called Model for End-stage Liver Disease (MELD) for adults & Pediatric End-stage Liver Disease (PELD) for children younger than age 12.

-Specific formula is used to determine MELD scores, which can range from 6 to 40.
+A specific formula is used to determine MELD scores, which can range from 6 to 40.
 The scores estimate the risk of death within 90 days without a transplant.
-A high MELD score indicates the urgent need of a transplant.
+A high MELD score indicates the urgent need for a transplant.

 As deceased-donor organs become available, they are allocated according to MELD scores & classified by blood type.
 People with higher MELD scores are generally offered donated livers first.
 Time spent on the liver transplant waiting list is used to break ties among people with the same MELD scores & blood type.